splunk/splunk-operator/docs/AppFramework.md

 ### Prerequisites for Azure Blob remote object storage
 * The remote object storage credentials provided as a kubernetes secret.
 * OR, Use "Managed Indentity" role assigment to the Azure blob container.
 See [Setup Azure bob access with Managed Indentity](#setup-azure-bob-access-with-managed-indentity)

+### Prerequisites for GCP bucket based remote object storage
+* Create role and role-binding for splunk-operator service account, to provide read-only access for S3 credentials.
+* The GCP servcie account key is provided as a kubernetes secret(key.json), or in workload identity is configured to service account.

 Splunk apps and add-ons deployed or installed outside of the App Framework are not managed, and are unsupported.